Learn more about our Advertising Disclosure

 Things to do in Tucson

-• Arts and culture: Cultural attractions in Tucson include museums and art centers like the Arizona-Sonora Desert Museum, Pima Air and Space Museum, DeGrazia Gallery in the Sun Museum, The Mini Time Machine Museum of Miniatures, and Franklin Auto Museum.
+• Arts and culture: Cultural attractions in Tucson include museums and art centers like the Arizona-Sonora Desert Museum, Pima Air and Space Museum, DeGrazia Gallery in the Sun Museum, and The Mini Time Machine Museum of Miniatures.

-• Outdoor recreation: The city's Agua Caliente Park, Himmel Park, Rillito River Park, and Brandi Fenton Memorial Park — and more, offering great opportunities to hike, bike, or relax in nature.
+• Outdoor recreation: Outdoor lovers will appreciate Agua Caliente Park, Himmel Park, Rillito River Park, and Brandi Fenton Memorial Park, along with many other spots perfect for walking, cycling, and fresh air adventures.

 FAQ